Chiranjeevi005/ev-recharge-bunker/DEPLOYMENT_READY.md

 For deployment issues:
 1. Check the `VERCEL_DEPLOYMENT_GUIDE.md` for detailed instructions
+2. For payment issues, check `PAYMENT_TROUBLESHOOTING.md`
-2. Verify all environment variables are set correctly
+3. Verify all environment variables are set correctly
-3. Check Vercel logs for any build or runtime errors
+4. Check Vercel logs for any build or runtime errors
-4. Refer to the README.md for general project information
+5. Refer to the README.md for general project information

 The application is fully prepared for production deployment on Vercel with all critical functionality tested and working.